Nothing has come to better symbolize this upward trajectory than the rivalry with USC.

-About the Author: David Lombardi is a Stanford and Pac-12 Conference enthusiast.
-He has broadcast the Cardinal on KZSU for several years and is currently contributing to the Cardinal Channel.
-You can check several of his Stanford calls out at www.davidmatthewlombardi.com, where you can also read his West Coast-oriented blog via this direct link.
+David Lombardi, a TV and radio (95.7 The Game SF) personality in the Bay Area, is a Stanford and Pac-12 Conference enthusiast.
+He has broadcast the Cardinal on KZSU for several years.
+You can check out several of his Stanford calls and other writing at www.davidlombardisports.com.

 Are you fully subscribed to The Bootleg?
 If not, then you are missing out on all the top Cardinal coverage we provide daily on our award-winning website.
 Sign up today for the biggest and best in Stanford sports coverage with TheBootleg.com (sign-up)!